-What Can a Handyman Do in Dawsonville, Georgia?
+What Can a Handyman Do Without a License in Dawsonville, Georgia?

 In Dawsonville (Dawson County), most "handyman" work is governed by (1) Georgia’s state contractor licensing thresholds (when a state license is required), (2) strict state trade licensing for electrical/plumbing/HVAC, and (3) a local business license (occupation tax certificate) from the city and/or county.
 Georgia does not issue a single statewide “handyman license,” but it does require a state Residential/General Contractor license once a project meets the state threshold; many small repair/maintenance jobs can be done without a state contractor license so long as you do not perform regulated trade work and you pull permits when required.